amyspark-ng/clickery-hexagon/LOG.md

 - balance powerups they are TOOOO FUCKING OP TOOK ME 5 MINUTES REACH 70 MILLIONS

 <!-- code -->
-- if lerpvalue is null just place it on the position it should be instead of lerping it
 - KILL the multiple tooltips system, i hate this shit so much
 - tooltip is re added every time you hover upgrade

-- why does mouse play cursor when buying sometimes

 <!-- graphics -->
 - add a slight retsu sound for stroe